json4s/json4s/README.md

 val formats: Formats = new DefaultFormats { override val alwaysConsiderCompanionConstructors = false }
 ```

-When this option is disbled, only primary and secondary constructors will be evaluated for use during extraction.
+When this option is disabled, only primary and secondary constructors will be evaluated for use during extraction.

 Serialization
 =============